rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

-# How To Run The Test!
+# How To Run The Tests

 This process is much easier than it has been before!